-There are plenty of lodging options in Estes Park, but renting a cabin is the way to go for a truly authentic Rocky Mountain experience.
+There are plenty of lodging options in the area, including Estes Park Airbnbs, but renting a cabin is the way to go for a truly authentic Rocky Mountain experience.
 Here are 10 of our favorite cabins in Estes Park, from quaint two-person retreats to spacious big-family cabins.

 Vintage 1921 Cabin

 The recently-renovated Vintage 1921 Cabin is a peaceful retreat for when you need to head to the mountains and de-stress.
 You can see Longs Peak from the windows, plus a steady stream of wildlife on the property.
 The cabin is easy to access year-round, sitting about a quarter-mile from downtown Estes Park.

 With one bedroom and one bathroom, the studio cabin is the perfect space for two guests.
 The kitchen is fully stocked with cooking supplies and snacks, and the cabin also has cable TV, high speed Internet, Netflix, and a DVD player.

 - Walking distance from town